Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, Mexican-American.
 A significant historical year for this entry is 1848.

 Location.
 36° 10.246′ N, 86° 47.281′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in North Capitol.
-Marker is on 7th Avenue North, on the left when traveling south.
+It is on 7th Avenue North, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Nashville TN 37219, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Copper in the Ducktown Basin (here, next to this marker); James K. Polk death (here, next to this marker); Humanitarian concerns (here, next to this marker); Nashville Convention of 1850 (here, next to this marker); Women on Antebellum Farms and Plantations (here, next to this marker); Tennessee Cotton Production (here, next to this marker); 1850 Population (here, next to this marker); Adelphi Theatre (here, next to this marker).
+At least 8 other markers are within walking distance of this marker: Copper in the Ducktown Basin (here, next to this marker); James K. Polk death (here, next to this marker); Humanitarian concerns (here, next to this marker); Nashville Convention of 1850 (here, next to this marker); Women on Antebellum Farms and Plantations (here, next to this marker); Tennessee Cotton Production (here, next to this marker); 1850 Population (here, next to this marker); Adelphi Theatre (here, next to this marker).
 Touch for a list and map of all markers in Nashville.

 Paid Advertisement